-- a.
-Either or both of the students' parents may view the video without first having to receive permission from the other student's parent(s).
-None of the parents of the "incidental" students have to give their permission for the viewing of the video by the "involved" students' parents. - b.
-If a student's parent lives beyond a reasonable distance to physically come to view the video, the your district may mail the video to a "receiving" school near to the parent, where the parent may view the video and then the receiving school will mail the video back to your district.
-The personnel at the receiving school should not view the video, but merely arrange for the parent to view it by himself/herself. - c.
+- d.
 The district is not obligated to give a copy of the video to the parent or their lawyer.
 If, however, you choose to give the parent a video, you are obligated to go through all of the hoops that used to be the case for simple viewing of the video.
-Specifically, faces of the "involved" students other than that of the parent's student must be redacted or else you will have to receive written permission from the parents of the other involved students. - d.
-Remember that the rights of the parents transfer to the students once the student turns 18. - e.
+Specifically, faces of the "involved" students other than that of the parent's student must be redacted or else you will have to receive written permission from the parents of the other involved students. - e.
+Remember that the rights of the parents transfer to the students once the student turns 18. - f.
 Once the video has been viewed by the parties requesting to view it, the law does not require you to keep the video.
 Common sense would suggest, however, retaining the video at least until the disciplinary process is completed.

-Legal References: 20 USC 1232(g) 34 CFR 99.3, 4, 5, 7, 8, 10, 12, 31
+Legal References: 20 USC 1232(g)

+34 CFR 99.3, 4, 5, 7, 8, 10, 12, 31